-Its all relative, when Olivia de Havilland as the Ship Captain’s Aunt Hilly embarks with a familiar acting face, in their fourth on-screen voyage together.
+It’s all relative, when Olivia de Havilland embarks with a familiar acting face, in their fourth on-screen voyage together.

 It was lovely to see this pair reunited on screen, as I last spotted together as screen lovers in Airport 77 (1977) movie.
-The Love Boat was De Havilland and Cotten’s last on screen pairing and this episode billed as one of Cotten’s last appearances behind the camera.
-This role was lovely send off for this actor and his on-off on screen productions with De Havilland.
+The Love Boat was De Havilland and Cotten’s last on-screen pairing and this episode billed as one of Cotten’s last appearances behind the camera.
+This role was a lovely send-off for this actor and his on-off on-screen productions with De Havilland.

-Hilly thinks that this schooling for the best for her great niece, as she’ll learn more, meet influential people and be able to spend her holidays with her father.
+Hilly thinks that this schooling for the best for her great-niece, as she’ll learn more, meet influential people and be able to spend her holidays with her father.
 Von Stryker is concerned for his wife, and he advises her on the importance of family over time with others.
-After these few words of wisdom from her husband, regarding her past mistakes with Merrill’s brother Conrad she thinks again.
-She takes back her offer, with Merrill with both agreeing this a possible idea for Vicki’s future.
+After these few words of wisdom from her husband, regarding her past mistakes with Merrill’s brother Conrad, she thinks again.
+She takes back her offer, with Merrill with both agreeing with this as a possible idea for Vicki’s future.

 Two for Julie